vacp2p/rfc-index/vac/raw/eth-demls.md

 In order to avoid security issues like replay attacks and DDoS, one needs to have the following aspects in mind:

-1. Nonce uniqueness: this can be guaranteed using a map to track used nonces for each signature.
+1. Nonce uniqueness: this can be guaranteed tracking used nonces for each signature.
 This would prevent replay attacks as it provides proofs that a nonce was used only once by a particular address.
 2. Temporal uniqueness: timestamps allow checkings to prevent the reuse of old signatures.